drails-dart/drails_di/README.md

 ## Dependency Injection

 The framework  wires classes with postfix: `Controller`, `Service`, and `Repository`.
-For example, you can create a abstract class named 'SomeService':
+For example, we can create an abstract class named 'SomeService':

 ```dart
 abstract class SomeService {